rkdals0131/PRISM/docs/interpolation_integration.md

 ## Overview

 This document provides comprehensive guidance for integrating advanced interpolation algorithms into the PRISM package, based on the proven FILC implementation.
-The integration focuses on cubic spline interpolation, OS1-32 beam altitude handling, and performance optimizations including SIMD vectorization and memory-efficient processing.
+The integration focuses on Catmull-Rom (cardinal Hermite) cubic spline interpolation, OS1-32 beam altitude handling, and performance optimizations including SIMD vectorization and memory-efficient processing.

 ## Analysis of Existing FILC Interpolation Logic